 Pictures 1, 3 & 4 kindly provided by Chris Booth.

 This is Elmton & Creswell station in use the first time around!
-It was opened on the 10th of April 1886 by the Midland Railway, closure was in October 1964 following Dr. Beechings infamous cost cutting report.
+It was opened on the 10th of April 1886 by the Midland Railway (MR), closure was in October 1964 following Dr. Beechings infamous cost cutting report.
 By this time other lines also leading to Mansfield were axed, leaving Mansfield, the largest town in Britain without a Station.

 The date is the 19th of May 1952.

 It started off life named just 'Creswell' but was later named 'Elmton & Creswell' station a year later on the 1st of May 1887.
-The local rival LD&ECR railway company later opened its own station called 'Creswell' on the 1st of June 1897, but again not to confuse the villagers is was later renamed as 'Creswell & Welbeck' on the 1st of December 1897.
+The local rival LD&ECR railway company later opened its own line with a station called 'Creswell' on the 1st of June 1897, but again not to confuse the villagers is was later renamed as 'Creswell & Welbeck' on the 1st of December 1897.
 This station was subsequently closed on the 10th of September 1939.

 The LD&ECR railway ran parallel with the Midland line from Shirebrook Junction in Creswell.
 The Midland line carried onto Worksop and also branched off to the left at Elmton & Creswell signalbox through Clowne.
-At Clowne (known back then as Clown), the LD&ECR passed over the Midland line with a connection point connecting both lines just before the two Stations in Clown.
+At Clowne (known back then as Clown), the LD&ECR passed over the Midland line with a connection point connecting both lines just before the two Stations in Clowne.
 (See Clowne section for information and pictures).

 The line was given a new lease of life on the 25th of May 1998, when it saw passenger services once again with the introduction of the Robin Hood line and the rebuilding of the station platforms, unfortunately the station building on the 'upside' is a private building (not available for railway use) and the 'downside' buildings were demolished.